riiy/MindTerm/README.md

 ## Overview

-Terminal large language model client implemented using Python
+Terminal large language model client implemented using Python with a modular architecture.

 ## Technology Stack
   * Use UV to manage development environments and third-party dependencies.